ProductHired/open-product-management/README.md

 - [ ] [Yours Productly - Shardul Mehta, VP Products at Diamond Mind](http://yoursproductly.com/shardulmehta/) - Shardul Mehta on Product Canvas, Why Products Fail, His Upcoming Book and a Lot More
 - [ ] [Products That Count - By Sophie-Charlotte Moatti](https://itunes.apple.com/us/podcast/products-that-count-podcast/id1038890550?mt=2) - A podcast for product makers, data-minded thinkers and innovators.
 - [ ] [This is Product Management - By AlphaUX] (https://www.thisisproductmanagement.com/) - The podcast for product teams.
+- [ ] [Agile Uprising Podcast] (http://podcast.agileuprising.com/) - They cover all topics asociated with Agile.
+From the Manifesto, to the frameworks, to the values and principles.
+- [ ] [mindtheproduct.com Podcasts] (https://www.mindtheproduct.com/tag/podcast/) - Podcasts by mindtheproduct.com
+- [ ] [Masters of Scale with Reid Hoffman] (https://podcasts.apple.com/us/podcast/masters-of-scale-with-reid-hoffman/id1227971746?mt=2) - How do companies grow from zero to a gazillion?
+Legendary Silicon Valley investor / entrepreneur Reid Hoffman tests his theories with famous founders.

 ## Online Courses
 - [ ] [Design Workflow with Sketch](https://github.com/facebook/pop) - An e-course from Clark Wimberly at InVision.